 This post may contain affiliate links.

-Are you looking for a fun preschool Christmas craft to do for the holidays?
-Let your little ones make a yarn-wrapped tree to decorate your home this season.
+Are you looking for a fun preschool Christmas craft?
+Let your little ones make a yarn wrapped trees to decorate your home this holiday season.

 I love decorating my home with kid-made decorations.
 I can’t wait until my grandson (9 months) is old enough to participate in Christmas activities with his Mimi.

 Until then, I will continue to record my ideas and inspirations here on the blog so that I can reference them for years to come.

 This yarn-wrapped tree is a wonderful preschool Christmas craft.
 Preschoolers get to express their creativity while talking about colors and working on fine motor skills.

 Make one, or make a whole forest, and decorate your home for the holidays with some super cute yarn-wrapped trees.